Anderson-Lab/anderson-lab.github.io/_pages/csis_604_summer_2017.md

 ### Contact Information
 * Professor: Dr. Paul Anderson
 * Office: 313 HWEA
-* Office Hours: My preferred method of e-contact is the Facebook group as I can respond to questions there quickly and for everyone to benefit.
+* Office Hours: My preferred method of e-contact is the Glip group as I can respond to questions there quickly and for everyone to benefit.
 If you would like to use e-mail I will endeavor to respond within 24 hours.
 * E-mail: andersonpe2@cofc.edu
-* Office Phone: 843-953-8151
+* Office Phone: 843-953-8151 (I never pick this up, but it does exist :)

 ### Course (learning) outcomes
 1. Learn and apply the theory of distributed systems, including architectures, processes, communication, synchronization, consistency and replication, distributed file systems, big data processing systems, distributed object-based systems, web-based systems, and coordination-based systems.